dehowell/d3-annotated-bibliography/d3-annotated-bibliography.md

 > Animated transitions are pretty, but they also serve a purpose: they make it easier to follow the data.

-Bostock touches briefly on key functions and transitions without much detail, but this article is more notable for the discussion of the _design_ resigns for animation.
+Bostock touches briefly on key functions and transitions without much detail, but this article is more notable for the discussion of the _design_ reasons for animation.

 ### Mike Bostock: "Histogram"